 1% of people above 55 dBA

-Eastern Moss Hill sounds about 40% louder than Southern Moss Hill to the human ear, a 4.9 dBA gap.
+To the human ear, noise in western Moss Hill sounds about 396% louder than in northern Moss Hill, a 23.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?